DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Conclusion

 \section{Conclusion}

-To the best of our knowledge, DexMV is the first work to provide a platform on computer vision/simulation systems and a pipeline on learning dexterous manipulation tasks from human videos.
-DexMV platform contains a simulation system for complex dexterous manipulation tasks and a computer vision system to record corresponding human demonstrations.
-This platform allows for efficient, large-scale and diverse demonstration collection (100 demonstrations per hour), which we show in our experiments are very important to improve learning.
-Our DexMV pipeline connects from 3D pose estimation and imitation learning.
-We benchmark with multiple imitation learning algorithms in our experiments and review the effectiveness and robustness of our pipeline.
-Importantly, we study on how computer vision estimation results can affect imitation learning.
-We hope this opens up new research opportunities for not only robot learning but also computer vision to evaluate and benchmark vision algorithms using our downstream tasks.
+To the best of our knowledge, DexMV is the first work to provide a platform on computer vision/simulation systems and a pipeline on learning dexterous manipulation from human videos.
+We propose a novel demonstration translation module to bridge the gap between these two systems.
+We hope DexMV opens new research opportunities for benchmarking imitation learning algorithms for dexterous manipulation.